 Results

+Sequencing of our 70 samples revealed a total of XX ASVs using the 18s rdna and xx ASVS using the rbcL marker … bla bla, welcome to Casey’s rodeo, im going to tell you a story now.

-Snow algae blooms harbor novel diversity.
+Snow algae blooms harbor novel diversity

 Several OTUs were not assigned to species level due to low similarity (Fig. 1).
 Two OTUs of Chloromonas, one OTU of Chlainomonas, and one OTU (“Algae OTU 8”) that had best BLAST matches to both Trebouxiophyceae and Chlorophyceae algae.
 Algae OTU 8 has a best BLAST score of only 88%; this could represent a free-living algae found in snow, or possibly an endosymbiotic algae from a ciliate, as we noted many ciliates with green organelles in our microscopy samples.
 Sample X17 contained was dominated by spherical red cells superficially similar to Sanguina, this sample was dominated by reads of Chloromonas OTU7 and Algae OTU8.
 Cells in this sample had thicker cell wall, and some cells were slightly square-shaped (Fig. 4).
 18S algae reads from this sample were equivocal, with best BLAST matches to both Raphidonema and Chloromonas.
 Currently there are just two species Chlainomonas in reference databases, but our results suggest there may be genetically distinct populations Chlainomonas at higher elevations (Fig. 1, Supp.
 Fig. 1, Supp.
 Fig 2).
-Although some of the high elevations ASVs were classified as Chlainomonas rubra, because we only included this species in our custom snow algae reference this could have biased our classifier, possibly causing over-classification (Murali, Bhargava, and Wright 2018).
+Some of the high elevations ASVs were classified as Chlainomonas rubra, however their sequence identity to C. rubra isolates is XX, possibly revealing some over classification due to lack of other references in our taxonomic database. because we only included this species in our custom snow algae reference this could have biased our classifier, possibly causing over-classification (Murali, Bhargava, and Wright 2018).

 Although our rbcL primers successfully detected distinct OTUs, this is likely an underestimate of the true diversity.
 We did not detect any clustering within Sanguina using either 18S or rbcL, however when we included the homologous rbcL fragment of S. aurentia in our analysis it did not form a distinct OTU .
 Furthermore, rbcL is highly differentiated in Chloromonas relative to other microalgae (Nozaki, Onishi, and Morita 2002), which could partly explain why Sanguina is less differentiated than Chloromonas or Chlainomonas (Supp.
 Fig. 1 and 2).

-A gradient between snow algae communities.
+A gradient between snow algae communities

 Variation in snow algae communities was primarily driven by the presence or absence of Sanguina nivaloides, Chloromonas krienitzii, Chlainomonas rubra, or Chlainomonas OTU3 (Fig. 2a).
 However, most samples contained a mix of species; few samples were relatively “pure”.
 However, sample comparison with weighted UniFrac (Lozupone and Knight 2005) found little difference between Chlainomonas and Chloromonas dominated sites, and the presence or absence of Sanguina was the driving factor, which was generally found in higher relative abundance at higher elevation (Fig. 2b).